kkx64/react-simple-carousel/README.md

-# @kkx64/react-simplecarousel
+# @kkx64/react-simple-carousel

 [![@kkx64/react-simple-carousel's badge](https://deno.bundlejs.com/?q=@kkx64/react-simple-carousel&badge=simple)](https://bundlejs.com/?q=@kkx64/react-simple-carousel)
 [!["Buy Me A Coffee"](https://img.shields.io/badge/-buy_me_a%C2%A0coffee-gray?logo=buy-me-a-coffee)](https://buymeacoffee.com/kirilkrsteski)

-A simple, lightweight, performant & easy to modify carousel component for React.
-Built for simplicity and ease of use.
+A simple, super-lightweight, performant & easy to modify carousel component for React.
+Built for simplicity and ease of use, **~7kB gzipped!**.
 Works on desktop with arrows and dragging on mobile.

 See the [Storybook](https://kkx64.github.io/react-simple-carousel/?path=/story/carousel--basic-carousel) for demos.
+Examples can be found in the [CodeSandbox](https://codesandbox.io/p/sandbox/kkx64-react-simple-carousel-examples-z6ccm7).

 ## Installation